ShrungDN/CS6910-Assignment-2/Part A/README.md

 # CS6910
-Shrung D N - ME19B168 - Assignment 2
+Shrung D N - ME19B168 - Assignment 2 - Part A

 A brief description of the files in the directory is given below: